-My research interests include ethnic relations, prejudice, discrimination and immigrant adaptation.
+Research-wise I am affiliated to our research group based at the Department of Social Research.
+My research interests include immigrant integration and ethnic and religious intergroup relations.
 Currently, my research is related to the project Reciprocal glocal neighborhoods – Russian neighbors in Finland, Estonia and Norway, led by Prof. Inga-Jasinskaja-Lahti and funded by Kone Foundation.
 In my previous research project LADA – The Long-Term Adaptation of Diaspora Migrants (funded by the Academy of Finland) I focused on the most pertinent pre- and post-migration factors involved in the long-term adaptation of immigrants from Russia to Finland.
 Based on the research results obtained, the project produced policy recommendations for recruiting immigrants, and for ensuring their integration from the very beginning of the migration process.
 The aim was to help the authorities in identifying groups with different needs and motivations among potential migrants, and providing support which ensures their successful integration.

 My PhD thesis (2011) in Social Psychology examined the ethnic attitudes and intergroup relations among youth and can be downloaded from the electronic publications of Helsinki University.
 Further information about my recent publications and other research activities can be found here.

 Renvik, T.A., Manner, J., Vetik, R., Sam, D. L., & Jasinskaja-Lahti, I. (in press).
 Citizenship and Socio-Political Integration: A Person-Oriented Analysis among Russian-Speaking Minorities in Estonia, Finland and Norway.
 Journal of Social and Political Psychology.